mlech26l/bayesian_nn_safety/README.md

-# bayesian_nn_safety
+# Infinite Time Horizon Safety of Bayesian Neural Networks

-Infinite Time Horizon Safety of Bayesian Neural Networks
+Materials will be uploaded soon